Annealing behaviour of charge collection of neutron irradiated diodes from 8-inch p-type silicon wafers: Systematic uncertainties

 The last contributing factor to the charge collection uncertainty is the fit uncertainty of the Gaussian fit applied to the charge collection distribution of the 300 recorded events, of which the most probable value defines the CC for each measured voltage.

 To assess the uncertainty in annealing time, we first account for the uncertainty in the estimated initial 60\degree C offset, which is derived by considering the full impact of the reactor temperature uncertainty.
 These effects become more pronounced for longer irradiation times.
 Considering the high total annealing times - up to 500 min - done in this campaign, the impact of the uncertainty of the in-reactor annealing becomes negligible.
 Next, for the individual annealing steps, we assign a 0.5\degree C uncertainty in the temperature measurement, based on the temperature recordings.
 The primary factor contributing to this uncertainty is the potential for small temperature variations between different PCBs.
 The uncertainty in the time measurement itself is negligible.
+All systematic uncertainties in charge collection are summarized in the table~\ref{tab:uncertainty_CC}.

 The uncertainty on the fluence is consistently 10\% for all fluences.